shamim-hussain/tgt-0/README.md

 ## Introduction

 This is the official implementation of Triplet Graph Transformer.
 TGT extends the pairwise attention in EGT to allow for 2 pairs sharing a common node to interact with each other, which is found to be beneficial for molecular property prediction.
 We employ a two-stage model with the same architecture.
 The first stage produces an estimation of pair-wise distances between atoms, which is then used by the second stage to predict the HOMO-LUMO gap.
 The training is carried out in three stages - (i) training of the distance predictor, (ii) pretraining of the gap predictor with noisy coordinates and (iii) fine-tuning of the gap predictor with predicted distances.
-For more information see the [Technical Report](Report.pdf).

 ## Requirements